 Assuming that you have a specific area or neighbourhood in mind for your rental property (maybe you’re thinking of renting out your current home and moving), you need to look at what other properties in the area are renting for.

-The biggest mistake you can make is not having an accurate idea of the monthly income you might get for a property.
-Many factors can either add or subtract value from your rental property, and those need to be considered.
+The biggest mistake you can make is not having an accurate idea of the monthly income you might receive from a rental property.
+Many factors like location, age, size, amenities, and transit access can either add or subtract value from your rental property, and those need to be considered.

-1. Work With A Realtor Experienced in the Rental Market
+Work With A Realtor Experienced in Rental Properties

 Even though you’re looking to purchase a property, you should work with a realtor familiar with the rental market and investment properties.